13th (Western) Division: Gallipoli 1915

+Lieutenant General Sir Stanley Maude, who commanded the 13th Division at Gallipoli and the unsuccessful attempt to relieve Kut in Mesopotamia.

-The 13th (Western) Division landed at Anzac Cove on the Gallipoli peninsula in July 1915 in preparation for the Battle of Sari Bair (The August Offensive) beginning on 6 August.
+The 13th (Western) Division, now commanded by Major General Frederick Shaw, an experienced infantry brigade commander, landed at Anzac Cove on the Gallipoli peninsula in July 1915 in preparation for the Battle of Sari Bair (The August Offensive) beginning on 6 August.
 Although all of its component infantry battalions arrived, the divisional artillery did not arrive for some months.
-Initially in reserve to the main break-out from Anzac by units of the New Zealand and Australian Division, the 38th and 39th Brigades were sent in as reinforcements as the attack stalled.
+Initially in reserve to the main break-out from Anzac by units of the New Zealand and Australian Division, the 38th and 39th Infantry brigades were sent in as reinforcements as the attack stalled.